 How to eat it?

 You can eat them just as it is.
 Just take bites from it, maybe dipping it in mustard (or mayonnaise).
 Watch out, the inside is hot and can burn your tong or palate.
 A kroket is also commonly served on a bun, then it’s called a broodje kroket.
 If the snack is part of dinner, than it’s usually eaten with fries and another snack.
 A kroket, fries and applesauce is a regular meal on the kidsmenu of restaurants.
 If the kroketten are served with slices of bread, it’s usually meant as lunch.
+Such as in week 35 2022, when we had that for lunch.

 The McDonald’s franchise in the Netherlands and Belgium serves the McKroket, a hamburgerbun with a flat kroket in the shape of a hamburger with a dijon mustard sauce.